Best Tactical Shotguns in 2023: Stay Ready

 Fast forward to 1899 and the early John Browning-developed pump-action shotgun of the day, the Winchester 1897, became the first modern combat shotgun used by the U.S. military in an effort to stem brutal attacks from rebels in the Philippines.

-Since then– despite the advent of tanks, the guided missile and laser dazzlers– American fighting men have continued to use increasingly advanced shotguns to augment their arsenal.
+Since then– despite the advent of tanks, guided missiles, and laser dazzlers– American fighting men have continued to use increasingly advanced shotguns to augment their arsenal.

 How we selected these products

-As much as I would love to put every tactical shotgun to the test there are times when certain products or categories are a real challenge — be it availability, cost, or simply a lack of resources — we can get stymied going hands-on with all the potential candidates.
-Rather than present a never-ending list of all the tactical shotguns on the planet, we selected those which we felt best represent the price points laid out above — giving you a solid representational list to serve as a jumping-off point for your own research (you are going to do you own research, right?)
+Rather than present a never-ending list of all the tactical shotguns on the planet, we selected those that we felt best represent the price points laid out above — giving you a solid representational list to serve as a jumping-off point for your own research (you are going to do you own research, right?)

 To avoid disappointment or steering you in the wrong direction, we bolster our own experience with conversations with experts, comb through reviews on retailer sites & sales data, review industry publications, other blogs, and otherwise surface the best information available.